rmap-project/rmap/README.md

 Further documentation and links about the RMap Project are available on the [RMap website](http://rmap-project.info/) and [technical wiki](https://rmap-project.atlassian.net).

 ## RMap source overview
-The RMap software has 4 main modules that work together.
+The RMap software has 4 main modules that work together plus one small module for test data.

 ###core
 As the name suggests, this contains the core code for the RMap software.
 It defines the RMap data model, interacts with the underlying triplestore, and provides the tools needed to manage and access RMap data.